 The Portal certainly isn't big-boned and most of its key moving parts are made from thin plastic, leaving a large question mark on this table's long-term durability.
 It's also a little short, and the X-shaped metal braces force most adults to sit sideways instead of placing their knees under the table.
 These drawbacks aside, we still think that this model proves its value by sufficing for lots of camping and backyard needs without costing too much.

 Yes, it's a bit pricey.
 But, if you're needing a high quality, lightweight pack table, the Helinox Table One is worth it.
 This table is super light, compact, and strong.
 Also suitable as an end table, the Helinox can often be found accompanying a camp chair for an outdoor meal or holding drinks during sunset watching at the beach.
 For short, weekend forays into the backcountry, river trips, and lunch hikes to a scenic spot, this table is easy to stow or lash to the outside of your pack to bring some convenience to your experience.

 This table will set you back some serious cash.
 The fabric top isn't suited for cooking, either, which is one of the limiting factors in this table's versatility.
 We recognize the Helinox for its backcountry prowess because it boasts the quality and strength needed to withstand the rigors of more extreme outdoor use, all in a tiny, lightweight package.

 Read review: Helinox Table One

 Camp Chef Sherpa Table

 While this model has plenty of storage space, it doesn't boast a large workspace.
 It's also a bit vertically challenged.
-At first glance, it's obviously shorter than the other cook stations we tested, and our testers felt it needed more than just one setting for height.
+It's shorter than the other cook stations we tested, and our testers felt it needed more than just one setting for height.
 Yet, for its extreme convenience and organization, this is our favorite cook station.